1drop/Onedrop.FatTable/Readme.md

 Use the command ``composer require onedrop/fattable`` to add this package as a requirement to your Neos project.
 (Or: Download the zip and unpack it to ``Packages/Application/Onedrop.FatTable``)

+### Usage:

+Just place the new table NodeType anywhere and add TableRows inside the table and TableCells inside the rows.
+Inside the TableCells you can use any content you like.

+## Future improvements:

+- Provide an easy way to bootstrap a table (row, column config) and to quickly add and remove rows and cols
+- Make TableRow and TableCell nodeType only visible inside the expected ContentCollection (currently global visible)